Adventure Tourism

 Choosing to Study Here

-- On the Gaspé Peninsula, we have the sea, as well as exceptional mountains and rivers perfect for training adventure guides.
+- On the Gaspé Peninsula, we have the sea, as well as exceptional mountains and rivers perfect for training adventure and outdoor professionals.

 - Courses lead to obtaining certifications recognized by the industry, such as boating, white water, sea kayak, advanced wilderness first aid, etc.